TourDJ/tangvim/README.md

   * the user vimrc in $HOME
   * the system vimrc in $VIM(ubutu is /etc/vim/vimrc)

+<strong>The user vimrc file often does not exist until created by the user. </strong> If you cannot find `$HOME/.vimrc` then you can, and probably should, just create it.

+<strong>The system vimrc should normally be left unmodified and is located in the $VIM* directory. </strong> The system vimrc is not a good place you keep your personal settings.
+If you modify this file your changes may be overwritten if you ever upgrade vim.
+Also, changes here will affect other users on a multi-user system.
+In most cases, settings in the user vimrc will override settings in the system vimrc.

 In any OS in vim execute:

     :echo $MYVIMRC